umitkablan/vim-auf/README.md

  - Avoid formatting with a bang `:w!` - accept as is.
  - Configurable and sufficient highlighting - changed (to be formatted) lines, wrong-format lines.
  - Already defined popular formatters for different filetypes.
+ - Automatic formatter selection based on formatter dot-files in project directory - use those settings.
+ - Vim indent settings are respected and passed to formatter command line arguments.
  - Pure VimScript.
- - Automatic formatter selection based on formatter dot-files in project directory - use those settings.
- - Vim settings (buffer or global) are respected and defined into formatter parameters.

 ## How to install